projects-training/tighty-whities-website/README.md

 # tighty-whities-website
 Tighty Whities Website - Final Project from Framework TV's HTML5 Authoring Course

-Tighty Whities™, LLC helps YOU create your own custom-made high-quality T-shirt designs and bring them to life from artwork to photos for LESS!
+Tighty Whities™, LLC is a fictitious T-shirt manufacturing company that helps YOU create your own custom-made high-quality T-shirt designs and bring them to life from artwork to photos for LESS!

 Special thanks to Brad at Traversy Media for his invaluable online YouTube® tutorial using Flexbox Grid.